WristRoute Help

 in communication with the watch.

-Delete deletes the route.
+Delete deletes the track.

 Profile displays an elevation profile of the current track.
 The